markean/aimz/docs/source/user_guide/model_persistence.rst

 Serialization
 -------------

-Save a trained :py:class:`~aimz.ImpactModel` (and optionally its input data) to disk for later use:
+Save a trained :class:`~aimz.ImpactModel` (and optionally its input data) to disk for later use:

 .. jupyter-execute::